-Bing is the preferred search engine for millions of people everyday.
-This free Microsoft product is second only to Google regarding amount of queries.
-A great tool for businesses, the Bing Places for Business allows brands to add multiple locations, photos/videos, a ‘posts’ feature and important information for citations.
-Bing is the default search engine for Windows 8 users, making it easily accessible and convenient for search.
+Bing is the preferred search engine for millions of people every day.
+This free Microsoft product is second only to Google regarding the number of queries.
+A great tool for businesses, the Bing Places for Business allows brands to add multiple locations, photos/videos, a ‘posts’ feature, and important information for citations.
+Bing is the default search engine for Microsoft Edge and Internet Explorer users, making it easily accessible and convenient for search.
 Bing has increased speed and capabilities over the years, optimizing it for all your search needs.

-Yahoo’s listing services attract millions of searches on a daily basis.
-Yahoo’s Small Business channel provides services like Local Marketing and Localworks.
+Yahoo!’s listing services attract millions of searches on a daily basis.
+Yahoo!’s Small Business channel provides services like Local Marketing and Localworks.
 Yahoo!
-Local Basic Listing is free and allows business to enter in information like phone number, address and description.
+Local Basic Listing is free and allows a business to enter information like phone number, address, and description.
 Localworks is a subscription-based service through Yahoo! allowing your listing to be featured across more than 40 directories and lets you track your analytics.

-Yelp allows businesses to post their information like phone number, address and pictures, as well as engage with customers by responding directly to reviews (both publicly and privately), create Yelp ads and review customer activity and analytics.
+Yelp allows businesses to post their information including phone number, address, hours of operation, and pictures, as well as engage with customers by responding directly to reviews (both publicly and privately), create Yelp ads, and review customer activity and analytics.

 Merchant Circle is a free platform for small businesses to engage with local customers.
 Businesses are able to advertise to increase their listings and utilize free marketing tools to help build clientele.
-Boasting more than 2 million merchants and 100 million consumers, the service allows you to build your digital footprint and help grow your business.
+Boasting more than 5 million merchants and millions of more consumers, the service allows you to build your digital footprint and help grow your business.

 Everyone’s favorite directory in a convenient online platform.
-Yellow Pages enjoys a monthly audience of more than 60 million people, and it’s power of being a household name boosts its traffic to include millions of searches everyday.
-Yellow Pages offers advertising, lead generation and performance analytics.
+Yellow Pages enjoys a monthly audience of more than 80 million people, and the power of being a household name boosts its traffic to include millions of searches every day.
+Yellow Pages offers advertising, lead generation, and performance analytics.

-Using location intelligence, Foursquare is both a business directory and a social network that showcases consumer experiences with use of maps, reviews and ratings.
+Using location intelligence, Foursquare is both a business directory and a social network that showcases consumer experiences with the use of maps, reviews, and ratings.
 Foursquare features more than 60 million registered users and 50 million monthly active users.

-Representing 48 markets globally, TripAdvisor is one of the world’s most extensive travel sites.
-With 455 million monthly visitors and more than 600 million business reviews, TripAdvisor empowers travel and helps people figure out where to stay, what to eat and what to do.
+Representing 49 markets globally, TripAdvisor is one of the world’s most extensive travel sites.
+With 490 million monthly visitors and more than 730 million business reviews, TripAdvisor empowers travel and helps people figure out where to stay, what to eat, and what to do.

 This college networking platform-turned powerful marketing tool has transformed millions of businesses across industries and across the world.
-Users increasingly rely on Facebook for local search, which helps generate data for businesses around vital components including demographics, location, behavior and customer engagement.
+Users increasingly rely on Facebook for local search, which helps generate data for businesses around vital components including demographics, location, behavior, and customer engagement.
 Facebook search is proximity-based and includes local businesses around the radius of a few miles.
-Facebook businesses pages are remarkably user-friendly and feature maps, directions, contact information, customer reviews and check-ins.
+Facebook business pages are remarkably user-friendly and feature maps, directions, contact information, customer reviews, and check-ins.

 The social media giant has roughly 500 million daily active users and more than 2 million advertisers.
-They launched business profile capabilities a year and a half ago, and already feature more than 25 million business profiles.
-Instagram is an incredible channel for businesses to gain visibility and optimize SEO through use of hashtags.
+Instagram launched business profile capabilities in 2016 and already features more than 25 million business profiles.
+Instagram is an incredible channel for businesses to gain visibility and optimize SEO through the use of hashtags.
 Instagram users can use the search bar to discover interests and local businesses, as well as promote businesses through geotagging.

-The ecommerce-driven daily deal site enjoys 49.5 million unique customers on an international scale.
-The business offers help boost SEO signals, help local businesses rank higher and drive traffic to company websites.
+The e-commerce-driven daily deal site enjoys 53 million unique customers on an international scale.
+The business offers help boost SEO signals, help local businesses rank higher, and drive traffic to company websites.
 The search bar allows customers to peruse multiple categories and multiple locations to help them explore local business deals that best suit their needs.

 Available in all 50 states, Thumbtack allows users to search for various professional services.
-The site features more than 260,000 active professionals and connects them to consumers.
-To date, Thumbtack has generated more than $1 billion in revenue for millions of customers, helping to boost local economies across the country.
+The site features more than 1,000 types of services for consumers.
+To date, Thumbtack has generated more than $1.7 billion in revenue for millions of customers, helping to boost local economies across the country.
 The site helps promote warm leads and boost visibility.

 Better Business Bureau

 Better known as the BBB, this consumer-driven site prides itself on building trust across industries.
-Consumers can search for multiple businesses and find reviews, complaints and company information.
-More than 5 million businesses are featured across the website, which generates approximately 170 million visits per year.
+Consumers can search for multiple businesses and find reviews, complaints, and company information.
+More than 5.4 million businesses are featured across the website, which generates approximately 173 million visits per year.

 Youtube is the second largest search engine.
-It’s exclusively available to personalities, brands and businesses who produce videos.
-Youtube processes more than 3 million searches every month, making it bigger than Bing, Yahoo, Ask and AOL combined.
-Content on the platform ranges from videos produced on mobile devices to high production value music videos, live-stream shows, TV commercials and commercials made specifically for the web.
+It’s exclusively available to personalities, brands, and businesses who produce videos.
+Youtube processes more than 3 billion searches every month, making it bigger than Bing, Yahoo, Ask, and AOL combined.
+Content on the platform ranges from videos produced on mobile devices to high production value music videos, live-stream shows, TV commercials, and commercials made specifically for the web.
 It’s as much a landing place for video files as it is a streaming platform for discovering them.